220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 We will be focusing on PostgreSQL during training

-# Datatypes
+# Data Types

-Tables in our databases have attributes that describe the data stored in the row, these attributes can be of many different datatypes.
-Here is a list of common datatypes, and a link to the official documentation with all of the datatypes:
+Tables in our databases have attributes that describe the data stored in the row, these attributes can be of many different data types.
+Here is a list of common data types, and a link to the official documentation with all of the data types:

--   boolean (bool): evaulates to true or false
+-   boolean (bool): evaluates to true or false
--   chararacter (`char[n]`) : a fixed length character string
+-   character (`char[n]`) : a fixed length character string
 -   character varying (`varchar[n]`) : a varying length string of characters
 -   date : a calendar date
 -   integer (int): a whole number
 -   numeric/decimal: a decimal number

-PostgreSQL documenation on datatypes:
+PostgreSQL documentation on data types:

 https://www.postgresql.org/docs/9.5/datatype.html